dasch-swiss/dsp-api/docs/03-endpoints/api-admin/permissions.md

 ### Updating a Permission's Group

-- `PUT: /admin/permissions/<permissionIri>/group` to change the group for which an administrative or a default object access permission, identified by it IRI `<permissionIri>`, is defined.
+- `PUT: /admin/permissions/<permissionIri>/group` to change the group for which an administrative or a default object access permission, identified by its IRI `<permissionIri>`, is defined.
 The request body must contain the IRI of the new group as below:

 ```json